OpenWebAdvocacy/website/src/posts/break-googles-search-monopoly-without-breaking-the-web.md

 * 1Password

+* Netflix’s desktop client

+* Signal’s desktop client

 And many more.
-While these apps appear to be native desktop applications, they are fundamentally Chromium-based, running inside a cross-platform Electron wrapper.
+While these apps appear to be native desktop applications, they are fundamentally Chromium-based, running inside a cross-platform Electron wrapper, or a Chromium WebView.

 #### 11.4.7.
 V8 JavaScript Engine